-Upper School Supply Teachers (Grade 7 to 12)
+Upper School Supply Teachers (Grades 7 to 12)

 Job Term: Part Time

-We are seeking individuals who are aligned with our values and reflect our core competencies to join our faculty & staff in the roles of Upper School (7-12) Supply Teachers in Mathematics, Visual Arts, English, Health & Physical Education, Science and Social Sciences.
+We are seeking individuals who are aligned with our values and reflect our core competencies to join our faculty & staff in the roles of Upper School (Grades 7 to 12) Supply Teachers in Mathematics, Visual Arts, English, Health & Physical Education, Science and Social Sciences.

 Founded in 1894 and located on a beautiful 22-acre campus in midtown Toronto, Canada, Havergal College is one of Canada’s pre-eminent independent schools for girls from Junior Kindergarten through Grade 12.
 At the forefront of women’s education for over 125 years, Havergal offers a contemporary liberal arts education and is rooted in the Anglican tradition.
 Havergal’s mission is to prepare young women to make a difference.
 Through our outstanding academic and co-curricular programs, we nurture a culture of capability that fosters self-confidence, leadership, critical thinking and global mindedness within our students.